Web Scraping in 2026: Why AI-Generated Crawlers Are Winning

 Market growth is accelerating.
 The web scraping market is projected to hit $2 billion by 2030, with the AI-driven segment growing at 39.4% CAGR, more than triple the overall market rate6.

-Enterprise adoption is exploding.
-65% of enterprises now use web scraping to feed AI and machine learning projects7.
-81% of US retailers use automated price scraping for dynamic repricing, up from just 34% in 20208.
+Ecommerce adoption is explosive.
+81% of US retailers now use automated price scraping for dynamic repricing, up from just 34% in 20207.
+Competitive intelligence isn't optional anymore; it's table stakes.

 Alternative data is mainstream.
 67% of US investment advisors now use alternative data from web scraping, and 95% of hedge funds increased their alternative data budgets last year6.